spike-project/spike/README.md

  - download the latest stable version here : https://bitbucket.org/delsuc/spike/downloads
  - *or* `hg clone` the devel branch and keep it up-to-date

-## History ##
+## Origins ##

 **SPIKE** is originated from the ** _Gifa_ ** program, developed by M-A Delsuc and others in `FORTRAN 77` since the late eighties.
 _Gifa_ has known several mutations, and finally ended as a partial rewrite called **NPK**.
-[NPK](http://abcis.cbs.cnrs.fr/NPK/) program is based on some of the original `FORTRAN` code, wrapped in Java and Python, which allows to control all the program possibilities from the Python level.
+The [NPK](http://abcis.cbs.cnrs.fr/NPK/) program is based on some of the original `FORTRAN` code, wrapped in Java and Python, which allows to control all the program possibilities from the Python level.
-NPK is a pure computing kernel, with no graphical possibilities, and has been used as a kernel embedded in the commercial program NMRNoteBook, commercialized by NMRTEC.
+NPK purely a computing kernel, with no graphical possibilities, and has been used as a kernel embedded in the commercial program NMRNoteBook, commercialized by NMRTEC.

 However, NPK was showing many weaknesses, mostly due to the 32bits organization, and a poor file format.
 So, when a strong scientific environment became available in Python, a rewrite in pure Python was undertaken.
 To this initial project, called NPK-V2, many new functionalities were added, and mostly the capability to work in other spectroscopies than NMR.

-At some point, we chose to fork NPK-V2 to SPIKE, and make it public.
+At some point in 2014, we chose to fork NPK-V2 to SPIKE, and make it public.

 ## Citing SPIKE ##
 SPIKE is not published yet, if you happen to use it successfully and wish to cite it, please refer to this site, as well as the following references :

   1. Tramesel, D., Catherinot, V. & Delsuc, M.-A. Modeling of NMR processing, toward efficient unattended processing of NMR experiments. _J Magn Reson_ **188**, 56–67 (2007).
   2.	van Agthoven, M. A., Chiron, L., Coutouly, M.-A., Delsuc, M.-A. & Rolando, C. Two-Dimensional ECD FT-ICR Mass Spectrometry of Peptides and Glycopeptides. _Anal Chem_ **84**, 5589–5595 (2012).

+# Developing for SPIKE
+**SPIKE** is an open-source program, this means that external contributions are welcomed.
+If you believe your improvement is useful for other people, please submit a `pull request`.
+**Note** that pull request should be associated to the `devel` branch.
+This branch is devoted to new features not fully tested yet and still susceptible of changes, while the `default` branch is meant for stable code.

+#### plugins
+If you consider adding some new feature, it is probably a good idea to implement it as a plugin.
+The code contains already quite a few plugins, some are quite sophisticated - see `Peaks.py` for instance which implements a 1D and 2D peak picker, as well as a centroid evaluation and a full listing capability.

+You can check also `fastclean.py` for a very simple plugin, or `wavelet.py` for a plugin relying on an external library which has to be installed.

+#### Some Good Practice

+- Spike contains many tools, most of the basic function for data interaction are found in the `NPKData.py` master file; utilities are also scattered in the `util` module.
+Use then, life will be easier for the users.
+- Please write tests, even for the plugins !
+We use standard python `unittest`, so nothing fancy.
+All the tests are run automatically every night (code is `Tests.py`), so it will detect rapidly all potential problem.
+- push your pull requests to the `devel` branch - `default` is for the stable releases.

 ## Organisation of the Code ##